Josh Akognon

-High school career

-Casa Grande High School in Petaluma, California.
-Akognon along with European standout Angelo Tsagarakis led Casa Grande to the best season in school history in 2003, forming one of the best duos in Northern California basketball history.
-He was recruited to play for the Cougars of Washington State University, who were then coached by Dick Bennett.
+Early life

+Akognon was born in Petaluma, California, to a Nigerian father and American mother.
+His father is a Baptist minister and his mother served as the minister of music at Village Baptist Church in Marin City, California.
+Akognon attended Casa Grande High School in Petaluma where he played organized basketball for the first time during his freshman season.
+Akognon averaged 30 points a game during his senior season.

 College career

-Sophomore season
+Washington State (2004–2006)

+Akognon struggled during his freshman season with the Washington State Cougars and averaged 3.9 points per game.

-Akognon began the season as a starter but was soon relegated to a role off the bench.
+Akognon began his sophomore season as a starter but was soon relegated to a role off the bench.

 An ankle injury to starter Derrick Low forced Akognon to play more, and he responded by scoring 27 points, including the game-winning three-pointer and clinching free throws, in a 78–71 upset of Brandon Roy-led Washington.
 Akognon earned Pac-10 player of the week honors and followed that game with 25 points against the UCLA Bruins at Pauley Pavilion; most of the points came against Arron Afflalo.

 He earned Pontiac Pac-10 Player Honors for his winning second-half performance against the USC Trojans.
 Josh was also voted the Pac-10's "Most Underrated Player" in an article that ran in Sports Illustrated.
 Akognon led the team in scoring despite coming off the bench most of the year.
 Akognon transferred to Cal State Fullerton where he was eligible to play for two years at the beginning of the 2007–08 season.